Claudiomics/credit_card_application_ML/README.md

 ## Introduction

-This is the first machine learning lab I've completed, as an automated service to approve or deny a credit card approval request.
+This is the first machine learning lab I completed, as an automated service to predict wether a credit card application will be approved or denied.
+The code is outlined in ```Credit_Card_Lab.ipynb``` with lots of notes for my own learning and development.
+The original lab document supplied by Peregrine is the ```notebook.ipynb```.

+I will be typing up my project and what I've learned on this README.md document.

 ## Installation

 Download the .ipynb file and add it to your project folder.

 ```
-notebook (2).ipynb
+notebook.ipynb
 ```
 Download the .csv file containing the

 ## Steps